DataDog/documentation/content/en/infrastructure/containers/amazon_elastic_container_explorer.md

 ## Query filter details

-You can refine displayed resources by entering a query in the "Filter by" search bar at the top left of the page.
+You can refine displayed resources by entering a query in the **Filter by** search bar at the top left of the page.
 The query filtering operates similarly to the filtering in the [Kubernetes Explorer][8].

 ### AWS tags